 When visiting a new city you get a taste of their culture which is often enlightening and fun.
 Then you go home and can return to the culture you are deeply ingrained in and comfortable with.
 When you decide to transplant your life to Central America the same rules do not apply.
 You are disrupting what you know and putting yourself in an entirely new culture for the long haul.

 Therefore, you have the responsibility of learning this culture and adapting to it.
 In Central America, there are countless cultural experiences and nuances, each catered to the region you are in.
 This will be difficult at first and likely come with some bumps, but it is ultimately rewarding.
 Go in with an open mind, questions and the desire to learn and you will find yourself changing for the better.

 Depending on where you are relocating there can be health issues that you are unfamiliar with.
 First and foremost, before going plan ahead to get any vaccinations or medications needed to ensure you are up to date.
 This will provide a more smooth transition.
 There may be diseases in the region that your body is not familiar with or a negative reaction to the local cuisine.

 Typically these issues will sort themselves out within the first few weeks of arriving but don’t be alarmed if you come down with a bug or feel under the weather.
 This is common when transplanting yourself to a new place.
 On top of the unknown germs your body is experiencing, you will also need to navigate the health system.
 It is highly unlikely that the healthcare system is the same as yours back home, so do your research beforehand to get up to speed.

-As a reminder, getting healthcare is one of the first tasks you’ll want to do when you arrive.
+As a reminder, getting healthcare from a insurance company like Travel Protect International is one of the first tasks you’ll want to do when you arrive.
 You’ll thank yourself for doing so later when you need a quick appointment with a reputable doctor.

 Making an Income